damige/xpsfan/README.md

 # xpsfan

+WARNING, your laptop may overheat! use with caution.
+I will not be responcible for any damages

 Arch-linux Tool to disable the fan on XPS13 (9350)

 Program will disable turbo mode and fan for silent running.